Red Stream: Advanced Theory and Techniques

 The Red Stream Advanced Theory and Techniques in Play Therapy program will be of interest to licensed mental health practitioners who are currently working with children in a treatment-oriented setting.
 Those currently enrolled in graduate mental health programs may also use this program as a way to build on their current professional designations.

-As an advanced training course this program will enhance you ability to market a specialization as well as prepare you for certification/registration as a Play Therapist.
+As an advanced training course, this program will enhance your ability to market a specialization as well as prepare you for registration/certification as a Play Therapist.
+Registration and Certification is provided by APT and CAPT.
+These organizations alone hold the right to accept or deny any training related to registration/certification as a play therapist

 - Attending or completed graduate mental health degree program

-- Completion of the Foundations of Play Therapy Program (or equivalent).
+- Completion of the Green Stream: Foundations of Play Therapy Program (or equivalent).

 - It is recommended that participants have a background in child development and are actively working with children in a treatment-oriented setting.